Strongleong/Hackly-Holidyas-Space-Racing-Writeups/misc/Quantum Shuttle.md

 # Quantum Shuttle

 ## Challenge information:
-   In Quαntum Snαcks we discussed qubits αnd single qubit gαtes.
+   In Quαntum Snαcks we discussed qubits αnd single qbit gαtes.
 In this exercise we will move on to multible qubits.
    For this question we will look at a the controlled NOT-gate.
    In the classical controlled-NOT two bits are input and the output can be described as follows: the first bit (control bit) does not change, the second bit (target bit) flips (NOT-gate) if the control bit is 1.